docbull/go-gossipsub-examples/README.md

 go run . --nick=watson --room=ChatApp
 ```

 Enter any message in the terminal.
-The message would be sent to other peers using GossipSub.
+The message will be sent to other peers using GossipSub.
 If you want to leave the chatting room, just enter `/quit` command.

 Output A:
 ```console